Why does using willpower rarely work in the long run?

 Don’t try harder, try smarter

-Whether you are trying to lose weight, drink less alcohol or stop smoking, most people find that using willpower just doesn’t work.
+Whether you are trying to lose weight or stop smoking, most people find that using willpower just doesn’t work.
 It is a simple fact of human behaviour that if a person struggles to achieve something which they consciously desire (and are capable of), their subconscious mind is, for some reason, against the idea and is sabotaging their conscious efforts.

 To understand why it would do this, we need to know three things about the subconscious mind.